St. Jude Family of Websites

 St. Jude Children's Research Hospital Home

-Cellular metabolism is connected both to the immune response and diseases like cancer.
-Our laboratory seeks to understand how these connections work by using systems biology tools and interdisciplinary strategies.
-Through our work, we hope to gain new insights into disease mechanisms and potential therapeutic targets.
+Cellular metabolism is connected to immune responses and diseases such as cancer.
+Our laboratory seeks to understand how these connections work by applying systems biology and functional genomics tools and interdisciplinary strategies.
+We aim to gain new insights into immunobiology and disease mechanisms and discover actionable therapeutic targets.

-Capitalizing on the remarkable expertise of St. Jude in pediatric cancer, we use systems immunology strategies to identify new disease targets in pediatric immuno-oncology by exploiting the metabolic barriers to immunity and disease.
-This new frontier in our research program involves extensive collaborative efforts, exemplified by a new interdisciplinary initiative to identify innovative immuno-oncology targets in pediatric cancer known as the iTARGETS (Immuno-Oncology Target Identification via Systems Immunology) “blue sky” project.
+Immunometabolic engineering and therapeutic translation: Capitalizing on the remarkable expertise of St. Jude in pediatric cancer research and treatment, we use functional genomics and systems immunology strategies to identify actionable disease targets in pediatric immuno-oncology, by exploiting the metabolic barriers to immunity and disease.
+This new frontier in our research program involves extensive collaborative efforts, exemplified by an interdisciplinary initiative to identify innovative immuno-oncology targets in pediatric cancer, known as the iTARGETS (Immuno-Oncology Target Identification via Systems Immunology) “blue sky” project.
+Moreover, efforts are underway to engineer next-generation CAR T cells (e.g., by editing the REGNASE-1 gene) for clinical translation for pediatric cancer therapies.

-Together, by integrating hypothesis-driven and systems immunology approaches, we aim to establish fundamental insights into immunometabolism and discover the mechanisms and targets that connect metabolic programs to immunity and disease.
+By integrating hypothesis-driven and systems immunology approaches, we will establish fundamental insights into immunometabolism and adaptive immunity and discover the mechanisms and targets that connect metabolic programs to immunity and disease.

 Hongbo Chi, PhD